 B1) Captain Gallwey and his 'Benin City of Blood' rumour

 Negligent misinformation and peddling of such.
 In that in 1892, when he visited Benin City, Mr. Gallwey falsely claimed afterwards that he saw hundreds of dead bodies littering the city.
 He thus coined the phrase 'Benin City of Blood,' to the detriment of the good image of Benin.
 This was in contrast to what other Europeans who had visited the city in the past had observed.

 (1) negligent misrepresentation of data by falsely claiming that the king of Benin had signed his treaty.
 Whereas the signature was a forgery and not by king Overami;

-(2) negligent misrepresentation of Benin character by encouraging Mr. Phillips to press ahead with an unarmed expedition to Benin saying, ‘it should be entirely successful.’
-This in the full knowledge that his own expedition and those of others had not been in the past.
+(2) negligent misrepresentation of Benin character by encouraging Mr. Phillips to press ahead with an unarmed expedition to Benin saying, ‘It should be entirely successful.’
+This in the full knowledge that his own expedition and those of others had not been so in the past.

 C) Consul General Ralph Moor:

 Negligent failure to properly support Mr. Phillips who was new to the post and was acting for him whilst he was on leave in England.
 He instead encouraged Mr. Phillips to embark on an expedition to Benin in the full knowledge that this was a dangerous enterprise.
 Mr. Phillips in his dispatch of 16 November 1896 to London stated, "Moor was "fully cognizant of all matters dealt with in this despatch".